Double dose of winter coming later this week

 And while it's less snow than last weekend, winds are expected to be around 20 mph, and that could cause more blowing and drifting than we had before.

 And that cold?
-Temperatures are expected to drop to lows near zero Sunday night as a spat of Arctic air comes over the area.
+Temperatures are expected to drop to lows near zero Sunday night as a blast of Arctic air comes over the area.
 There's a chance for a third bout of snow early next week, but Geelhart said it's too far out to make any type of a prediction.

 Andy Kravetz can be reached at 686-3283 or akravetz@pjstar.com.
 Follow him on Twitter @andykravetz.